National School Lunch Act: Boston

-Federal Support Prior to Passage
+Federal support prior to passage

 As schools began to expand their food services, school lunch funding, which was primarily done through local means, was no longer enough.
 Governments, school boards, and outside institutions could no longer support school cafeterias; it was evident that Federal support was necessary if schools wanted to continue the progression of their lunch programs.
 The first instance of broader support came from the Reconstruction Finance Corporation in 1932 and 1933, which provided loans to towns in Southwestern Missouri to cover the cost of labor involved in school lunches.
 Similar aid was provided elsewhere in 1933 and 1934 by the Civil Works Administration and the Federal Emergency Relief Administration, which covered labor costs in 39 states.

 At the same time, the United States was suffering from the Great Depression.
 There was a lack of markets for farmers to sell in, and when they did, their profit margins were barely enough to sustain them.
 Families struggled to provide food at home, and many children could not afford school lunches, leading to child malnutrition.
-Public Law 320, or the Agricultural Adjustment Act Amendment of 1935, passed by the 74th congress allowed the Secretary of Agriculture to allocate funds from customs receipts; much of the funds were used to purchase food for school lunches on behalf of the schools, benefiting the struggling farmers and malnourished children.
+Section 32 of Public Law 320, or the Agricultural Adjustment Act Amendment of 1935, passed by the 74th congress allowed the Secretary of Agriculture to allocate funds from customs receipts; a majority of the funds were used to purchase agricultural products from farmers in order to limit market supply and thus increase prices and income.
+The purchased products were then given to schools to use to provide children with lunches.

 The act continued due to its success, seeing more funding being allocated as a result.
 Funding decreased once the United States joined the Allies' effort in World War II, and schools' access to food decreased with the military needing more supplies from farmers.
 School lunch program participation declined, and the 78th Congress amended the act in 1943 in order to ensure that the funding was being used to buy food, rather than pay for labor or equipment, and participation once again increased.